 Literally from childhood it has only ever been silver jewellery for me.
-Right from my very first locket given in return for being a slightly surly bridesmaid at a family wedding - you'd have sulked too, forced to wear a scratchy lace bonnet like that - I’ve never worn anything else but Ag.
-With a carefully cut out and incredibly tiny photograph, on the one side, of my prized white rabbit ‘Brighteyes’ - named for the Art Garfunkel / Watership Down hit - and with both my parents in the other heart-shaped locket side, festooned in all their 70’s flared finery.
+Right from my very first locket given in return for being a slightly surly bridesmaid at a family wedding – you’d have sulked too, forced to wear a scratchy lace bonnet like that.
+I’ve never worn anything else but Ag. since that day.
+With a carefully cut out and incredibly tiny photograph, on the one side, of my prized white rabbit ‘Brighteyes’ – named for the Art Garfunkel / Watership Down hit – and with both my parents in the other heart-shaped locket side, festooned in all their 70’s flared finery.
 I so loved that little locket!
+Just not the bonnet.
+Never wore one of those ever again.

 Not gold of any carat, nor sparkling, exorbitant, mined gemstones for me, the pieces I’ve fallen in love with over the years were always crafted from Anglo-Saxon ‘siolfur’.
 Whether smooth or slightly hammered, matte or shiny in finish, it’s the bright, silver rings and bangles of this world I adore and keen to wear.
 Forget those charts professing to match skin tones to your ideal metal; poppycock!
 I plump for the brilliant, white, metallic lustre of argentum regardless.